 - Proceed to an interior room or corridor and crouch near the floor, covering your head.

-- Stay away from windows, mirrors, glass, and large unsecured objects such as filing cabinets.
+- Stay away from windows, mirrors, glass and large unsecured objects such as desks or filing cabinets.

-- If requested, assist persons with disabilities to the shelter area on the same floor.
+- If requested, assist persons with disabilities to shelter areas on the same floor.

-- Remain in the shelter area until the College Police issues a “All Clear”.
+- Remain in shelter areas until the College issues an “All Clear.”

 If a power outage occurs:

-- Turn off equipment such as computers and monitors to avoid potential serious damage once the power is restored.
+- Turn off equipment such as computers and monitors to avoid potential damage from surges once the power is restored.

-- If you are on an elevator, stay calm.
-Use the emergency button or telephone to alert Facility Services, x3922.
+- If you are in an elevator, stay calm.
+Use the emergency button or contact Public Safety.